ArthurEglin/SenSwiss2023/SenSwiss2023/GUI/README.md

 The microfluidic system is highly customizable and allows for the choice of three modalities: **Manual**, **Semi-Automatic**, **Automatic**.

 In all modes, the following buttons are available:
-- `Reconnect pump`: reconnects the pump to the computer if it gets disconnected during the experiment
+- `Reconnect pump`: reconnects the pump to the computer in the case wheter it disconnected during the experiment;
-- `Stop and trash`: stop the current pump command and trash the remaining volume in the trash reservoir (valve 1)
+- `Stop and trash`: stops the current pump command and trashes the remaining volume in the trash reservoir (valve 1);
-- `Reinitialize`: reinitialize the pump system, i.e. set all valves to the initial position (valve 1)
+- `Reinitialize`: reinitializes the pump system, i.e. sets all valves to the initial position (valve 1);
-- `Kick out bubble`: send a short series of pulses to the pump to kick out any bubble in the microfluidic system, the user has to specify the input and output valves and then the program send preprogrammed instructions to the pump.
+- `Kick out bubble`: sends a short series of pulses to the pump to kick out any bubble in the microfluidic system.
+The user has to specify the input and output valves and then the program sends preprogrammed instructions to the pump.

 #### Manual
 ![Microflu_manual](layout_figures/Microflu_manual.jpg)

 Every command has to be defined manually one at a time.
 The possible commands are the following:
-- `Switch to valve`: the pump select the valve according to the user input
+- `Switch to valve`: the pump selects the valve according to the user input;
-- `Set speed`: the user defines the flowrate of the pump in $\mu L$/min
+- `Set speed`: the user defines the flowrate of the pump in $\mu L$/min;
-- `Pickup uL`: the user defines the volume to pick up (in $\mu L$) from the chosen valve
+- `Pickup uL`: the user defines the volume to pick up (in $\mu L$) from the chosen valve;
-- `Dispense uL`: the user defines the volume to dispense (in $\mu L$L) from the chosen valve
+- `Dispense uL`: the user defines the volume to dispense (in $\mu L$L) from the chosen valve;
-- `Heat ON`: the user defines the temperature of the heating plate (in °C) and sets the heating plate ON
+- `Heat ON`: the user defines the temperature of the heating plate (in °C) and sets the heating plate ON;
-- `Heat OFF`: the user sets the heating plate OFF
+- `Heat OFF`: the user sets the heating plate OFF.

 #### Semi-automatic
 ![Microflu_semiauto](layout_figures/Microflu_semiauto.jpg)

 The semi-automatic mode allows the user to define a protocol of commands that will be executed sequentially.
 The user can add new command lines by clicking on the `+` button, and then specify the different inputs as follows:
-- `Port`: the user defines the valve to use
+- `Port`: the user defines the valves to use
-- `Action`: the user selects the action to execute from the drop-down list (Pick or Dispense)
+- `Action`: the user selects the actions to execute from the drop-down list (Pick or Dispense)
 - `Volume`: the user defines the volume to pick or dispense (in $\mu L$)
 - `Speed`: the user defines the flowrate of the pump (in $\mu L$/min)
-- `Title`: the user specify a title for the command line (optional), this title will be added to the data file of the experiment at the corresponding timepoint when the sample is dispensed into the chamber (the program automatically computes the required time given the volume and the flowrate and the fixed tubing length)
+- `Title`: the user specifies a title for the command line (optional), this title will be added to the data file of the experiment at the corresponding timepoint when the sample is dispensed into the chamber (the program automatically computes the required time given the volume and the flowrate and the fixed tubing length)
-- `Wait`: add a waiting step of a user specified duration (in miliseconds) before executing the next command line
+- `Wait`: adds a waiting step of a user specified duration (in miliseconds) before executing the next command line
 - `copy`: the copy checkbox allows to select the line to copy, the user can then paste the line by clicking on the `Copy commands` button
 - `Delete`: the user can delete the line by clicking on the `Delete` button

-The list of commands can be saved by clicking on the `Save commands` button with a file name specified by the user.
+The list of commands can be saved by clicking on the `Save commands` button.
+The filename is to be specified by the user.
 The protocol will be saved in the protocols folder as a **.csv** file.
 If the user loads a protocol from the automatic section, the program will automatically load the protocol and display it in the list of commands in the semi-automatic section.
 The user can then edit the protocol and save it under a different name.

 The user can clear the whole command pannel by clicking on the `Delete all` button.

 Finally, the user can send the protocol to the pump for it to be sequentially executed by clicking on the `Send` button.
-The program will concatenate all the command **strings** into a big command **string** and send it to the pump which will then dissect it and execute the instruction one by one.
+The program will concatenate all the command **strings** into a big command **string** and send it to the pump which will then dissects it and executes the instruction one by one.
 This communication way prevents too long lists of commands.
 An empirical maximum is at 22 command lines.

 #### Automatic
 ![Microflu_auto](layout_figures/Microflu_auto.jpg)

 The automatic mode allows to execute prewritten protocols.
-The user can either select and directly send a protocol to the pump for it to be excecuted via the `Send protocol` button, or the user can also select and load a protocol into the semi-automatic section by clicking on the `Load protocol` button.
+The user can either select and directly send a protocol to the pump for it to be executed via the `Send protocol` button, or they can select and load a protocol into the semi-automatic section by clicking on the `Load protocol` button.
 The protocol will be loaded and displayed in the list of commands.
 The user can then edit the protocol and save it under a different name.

 <a id="Camera"></a>
 ### Camera